lindseyburnett/interlocking-crochet-generator/README.md

 - Undo/Redo
   - Keep record of grid states, similar to the tic-tac-toe project
   - Create a new entry on mouse *up*
+  - Make sure to cap the number of entries in the history!
+- Shift everything in any direction
+  - Ex: when shifting right, grab the last column and copy it to the beginning

 ### Nice to have
 - Print
   - Format pattern to be underneath grid
 - Draw line
+- Random
+  - Just go through all the line squares and randomize their values
+  - Add a confirmation dialog

 ## Settings